 Santa Monica.

 Already approved, however, is the easterly section of the proposed freeway which will extend for 10 miles from the Santa Ana Freeway near Soto St. to La Cienega Blvd.
 Called Most Direct

-Large maps us hibits by the Division Highways showed that the recommended route of the freeway's westerly portion in traverse a section of in Country Club, Tear Naroute of the freeway's westerly portion would traverse a section of the California Country Club, cross Overland Ave. near Na-tional Blvd. and bisect the proposed San Diego Freeway near Sawteile Blvd. south of Pico Blvd.
-Paul Hard
+Called Most Direct Large maps used as exhibits by the Division of Highways showed that the recommended route of the freeway's westerly portion would traverse a section of the California Country Club, cross Overland Ave, near National Blvd, and bisect the proposed San Diego Freeway near Sawtelle Blvd, south of Pico Blvd.